CreepSore/Ehdes-CI/README.md

 This command will build the Workspace with the name "TEST-WORKSPACE" using the ".ehdes-ci.json" file inside the Workspace Root.
 The output will be saved inside the "build" folder inside the Workspace Root.

 `node ci-agent build workspace=TEST-WORKSPACE buildfile="/home/testuser/buildscripts/build.json" out="/home/testuser/buildresults/TEST-WORKSPACE"`
-This ocmmand will build the Workspace with the name "TEST-WORKSPACE" using the "build.json" file inside the "/home/testuser/buildscripts/" folder.
+This command will build the Workspace with the name "TEST-WORKSPACE" using the "build.json" file inside the "/home/testuser/buildscripts/" folder.
 The output will be saved into "/home/testuser/buildresults/TEST-WORKSPACE/".